boardgameio/boardgame.io/docs/phases.md

 ### What happens when a phase terminates?

-The game moves on to the "next" phase.
-This phase is determined by the following (the latter ones overruling the former):
+The game moves to the previous phase it was in (at the beginning of the game this is the `default` phase).
+This behavior can be overriden by the following:

-#### 1

-The `default` phase is chosen as the next phase if no other option is present.

-#### 2

-If a phase specifies the `next` option (like our example above does), then that is chosen as the next phase.
+1. If a phase specifies the `next` option (like our example above does), then that is chosen as the next phase.

 ```js
 phases: {